 NHS Borders provides a wide range of healthcare services through numerous locations throughout the Scottish Borders and is one of the smaller health boards in Scotland with a population of 115,000 across rural and urban communities.
-NHS Borders employs approximately 3,500 staff and has one main acute hospital, 4 community hospitals, 5 mental health units, a wide range of community teams and independent contractors.
+NHS Borders employs approximately 3,150 staff and has one main acute hospital, 4 community hospitals, 5 mental health units, a wide range of community teams and independent contractors.
 Our purpose is to improve the health of our population and deliver healthcare services that meet the needs of the Borders community.
-The safety of patients and staff is of critical importance to NHS Borders.
+Safe Patient Care is paramount within NHS Borders.